cookpad/rubyists-on-rails/README.md

 - "特急あずさ 33号 15:00 松本" (means: Azusa express #33 for Matsumoto, departs 3:00 pm)

 We are looking forward to seeing you on Rubyists on Rails!

+## Contact

+sponsorships@cookpad.com

+For English-speakers we're going to host a Slack channel for immediate help.
+For details, please refer to the Google Form question.